alanchn31/Data-Science-Portfolio/README.md

 * <ins>Deploying Machine Learning Model</ins>
     * [Deploying Flower Classifier Model](https://github.com/alanchn31/Flower-App) - Deploy our trained Resnet-152 model used for flower classification, using Flask

+    * [Deploying Wine Quality Regression Model](https://github.com/alanchn31/ML-Engineering-Projects/tree/master/wine-quality-elasticnet) - MLOps End-to-End, Experimentation and deployment of our trained ElasticNet model used for wine quality prediction, using MLFlow.
+The model is deployed to both Azure and AWS